Zantac Cancer Lawsuits & Settlements

 The State of California was the venue for the first Zantac lawsuit, which was filed shortly after the FDA first issued its September 2019 alert.
 The essential argument of that lawsuit, and of the many lawsuits that followed, was that Sanofi and Boehringer Ingelheim (the makers of Zantac) knew for years – but did not disclose to consumers – that Zantac exposes users to extremely high levels of NDMA.
 And as mentioned above, NDMA is known to be linked to cancer.

-The Zantac lawsuits essentially pose the question: How could this drug that has been taken by millions, over many decades, be allowed to be sold when scientific evidence existed that linked ranitidine to the production of high levels of NDMA?
+Zantac lawyers essentially pose the question in the lawsuits that have been filed: How could this drug that has been taken by millions, over many decades, be allowed to be sold when scientific evidence existed that linked ranitidine to the production of high levels of NDMA?

 The answer to that question, according to the Zantac lawsuits, is that the United States regulatory system relies heavily on the drug manufacturers themselves to do adequate testing and report negative results about their products.
 Thus, the Zantac lawsuits allege that Sanofi and Boehringer intentionally concealed the link between Zantac and NDMA by not reporting that link to the FDA.

 If you used Zantac or its generic form, ranitidine, for an extended period and developed a certain kind of cancer, or if one of your loved ones died from using the drug, you may be entitled to compensation through a lawsuit.
 The kind of lawsuit you would file depends upon the circumstances of your case.
 Also, lawsuits against the manufacturers of Zantac and ranitidine are in the early stages, so it’s important to speak with a lawyer about your potential case.
-If you suspect you have a case, we invite you to call us for a Free Case Review at 1-877-943-9378 (WEST).
+You will need a zantac lawyer to help you file your case, and if you suspect you have cancer caused by zantac, we invite you to call us for a Free Case Review at 1-877-943-9378 (WEST).

 Below are several types of lawsuits that may be available to you: